Christian-von-Uffel/Is-this-book-good-extension/Notes.md

   If the value for the "title" element of the selector we're grabbing is "null", we know there's zero % one star reviews, there still could be zero reviews of the book in total, but we'd still have our number.

-  Here's the formula to check if there's a value for the percent of one-star reviews for us to grab:
+  We can use this formula to check if there's a value for the percent of one-star reviews for us to grab:

+    ```
     document.querySelector("#histogramTable > tbody > tr:nth-child(5) > td.aok-nowrap > span.a-size-base > a") == null
+    ```

   If the result of this formula is "TRUE", we simply set the value of oneStarPercentage equal to 0 and avoid indexing a value for it using a formula.